aquatix/imagine-gallery/README.md

 The goal is not to import the images into a (new) archive and manage collections from there, but to provide an easy-to-use overview of your work.
 This can even be used standalone (think on a different machine with no access to your library).

+## But this is just a gallery, right?

+Right :) It's one that tries to make it more easy to get an overview of your collection, and find things back by making use of the EXIF information embedded inside the images.

+Part of the reason to create imagine was because other gallery software (zenphoto, gallery2/3 and such) didn't suit my needs, were flaky, insecure or had other shortcomings.